-As noted in the previous hearing and background paper, even if the Legislature provides additional funding for affordable housing, a significant gap in housing production at all income levels is likely to remain for the foreseeable future.
+1 According to the United States Interagency Council on Homelessness, "housing first. offers individuals and families experiencing homelessness immediate access to permanent affordable or supportive housing.
+Without levels is likely to remain for the foreseeable future.
 Accordingly, it is unlikely that increased funding alone can ensure affordable housing for many Californians; additional unsubsidized housing production is needed to rein in California's housing prices in the long term.

 However, planning and approving new housing is mainly a local responsibility.
 The California Constitution allows cities and counties to "make and enforce within its limits, all local, police, sanitary and other ordinances and regulations not in conflict with general laws."
-It is from this
+It is from this fundamental power (commonly called the police power) that cities and counties derive their authority to regulate behavior to preserve the health, safety, and welfare of the public-including land use authority.